loda-lang/loda-programs/programs/oeis/list4.md

 * [A231505](http://oeis.org/A231505) ([L07 program](231/A231505.asm)): a(n) = Sum_{i=0..n} digsum_3(i)^4, where digsum_3(i) = A053735(i).
 * [A231559](http://oeis.org/A231559) ([L04 program](231/A231559.asm)): a(n) = floor( A000326(n)/2 ).
 * [A231560](http://oeis.org/A231560) ([L07 program](231/A231560.asm)): Floor(sum_{i=2..n} 1/(i*log(i))).
-* [A231600](http://oeis.org/A231600) ([L15 program](231/A231600.asm)): Output of a finite state automaton generating the period doubling sequence, when fed with binary representation of n, read from right to left.
 * [A231601](http://oeis.org/A231601) ([L11 program](231/A231601.asm)): Number of permutations of [n] avoiding ascents from odd to even numbers.
 * [A231643](http://oeis.org/A231643) ([L04 program](231/A231643.asm)): a(n) = 5*2^n + 5.
 * [A231664](http://oeis.org/A231664) ([L06 program](231/A231664.asm)): a(n) = Sum_{i=0..n} digsum_4(i), where digsum_4(i) = A053737(i).